For more information about any of our other training programs please call

 - The next two stations separate scent and sound.
 Separation of these stimuli are crucial for complete training.
 Your pet may not see the snake in time but, with their keen nose and ears, they can still avoid danger!

 - Handle your dog to recognize your pet's unique warning system!

 - The training is culminated by calling your pet and having it avoid.

 - Your pet receives a "safety-level" grade!

-- FREE annual re-checks.
-Call for more information.
-NOTE: We offer this Free Re-Check Day at the end of the season.
+- FREE annual re-checks to strengthen your dogs awareness.
+NOTE: We offer this Free Annual Re-Check Day at the end of the season.
+See our Master Calender.